 normally the opto-isolator is powered with 5V on pin 2 (and GND to pin 1), and the IN0 input is expected to either go to 0V (GND) or 5V.

-The obvious solution to this problem would be to lower then voltage on pin 2 of the left connector block to 3.3V (but leave 5V or perhaps 12V on pin 3 for the relay) but then you would notice another problem!
-To spare the need (price) for an extra resistor for the green LED, the designer of these modules has simply put the two LED's (the green signalling LED and the LED in the opto-isolator) in series, but that means that you need more than the sum of the two forward voltages of the two diodes (a LED is a diode) to get any amount of current running through them, that is to say (with the typical forward voltages of LED's, with a colour from red to green, of about 2 Volt) we will need more than 2 x 2 = 4Volt, so 3.3Volt is not enough to light up the two LED's!
+The obvious solution to this problem would be to lower the voltage on pin 2 of the left connector block to 3.3V (but still leave 5V or perhaps 12V on pin 3 for the relay) but then you would notice another problem!
+To spare the need (price) for an extra resistor for the green LED, the designer of these modules has simply put the two LED's (the green signaling LED and the LED in the opto-isolator) in series, but that means that you need more than the sum of the two forward voltages of the two diodes (a LED is a diode) to get any amount of current running through them, that is to say (with the typical forward voltages of LED's, with a color from red to green, of about 2 Volt) we will need more than 2 x 2 = 4Volt, so 3.3Volt is not enough to light up the two LED's!

 This renders these relay modules very hard to use with a 3.3V based system like a raspberry PI.

 This problem is exacerbated by the fact that the seller of these devices (especially on e-bay) almost never let you see the schematic of the relay modules you can buy.